spencerbraun/stats_notes/STATS200/Statistical_Inference_Estimation.md

 ###### Rao Blackwell Theorem

 - Let $\hat{\theta}$ be an estimator of $\theta$ with existing expectation for all theta.
 If T is sufficient for theta and $\bar{\theta} = E(\hat{\theta}|T)$.
 Then for all theta: $E(\bar{\theta} - \theta) \leq E(\hat{\theta} - \theta)^2$
 - Rationale for basing estimators on sufficient stats if they exist.
+Conditioning on T is sure to give a function of the data, not a function of the true parameter theta that cannot be observed.